-Education options for expat families in Japan are plentiful – particularly in large cities like Tokyo, Osaka and Nagoya.
-However, these options largely depend on how long expats plan to stay in Japan, the age of their children, and their location.
+Education options for expat families in Japan are plentiful – particularly in large cities such as Tokyo, Osaka and Nagoya.
+These options largely depend on how long expats plan to stay in Japan, the age of their children, and their location.